securade/yolov7face/README.md

 ### Face detection

-Now that face detector configurations are defined, you can initialize your face detector by creating an instance of `YOLOv7Face` class and use it for inference:
+Now that face detector configurations are defined, you can initialize your face detector by creating an instance of the `YOLOv7Face` class and using it for inference:

 ```python
 from yolov7face import YOLOv7Face, YOLOv7Configs, YOLOV7_WIDERFACE_MODEL